tatianegercina/FinTech/05-Student-Resources/unit-3/readme.md

 According to *Python for Data Analysis*, written by Pandas inventor himself, Wes McKinney, the name pandas "is derived from panel data, an econometrics term for multidimensional structured data sets, and Python data analysis itself"(McKinney, 2013).

 #### How do you access a column?
-To access a column in your DataFrame you call the DataFrame variable plus the column using either bracket or dot notation.
+To access a column in your DataFrame you call the DataFrame variable plus the column by using either bracket or dot notation.
 For example, lets use the following DataFrame named `cylons`:

 ![Cylon DF](Resources/Cylon_DF.PNG)<br>